-There are two prefix operators, NOT (!) and UNKNOWN (?).
-They operate as shown in the following truth table.
+There are six prefix operators as shown in the table below.
 Note that the inverse of Unknown is also unknown.
 If you don't know a value, you don't know the inverse value.

-Prefix Function Desci ciptio on
+Prefix Function Description

-!A Not Normal Boolean
+!A Not Normal Boolean NOT, without

-NOT
+change to Unknown.

-?A Unknown Test for Unknown
+?A Unknown True if Unknown, otherwise

-value
+False.